coping-strategies

 Conclusion

 Healing from infidelity is a complex journey that requires dedication, understanding, and support.
-By exploring psychological perspectives and committing to the recovery process, couples can rebuild their relationship and emerge with a renewed sense of connection and trust.
+By exploring psychological perspectives—from attachment theory and CBT to Gottman’s research and narrative therapy—and committing to the recovery process, couples can transform a crisis into an opportunity for profound growth.
+The path is not easy, but with professional guidance, consistent effort, and the courage to be vulnerable, couples can rebuild their relationship and emerge with a renewed sense of connection and trust.